funcatron/ft-site/index.md

 file.
 The Swagger definitions for an endpoint are unique based on host name and root path.

-Funcatron supports performing [`sed`](https://en.wikipedia.org/wiki/Sed) operations on Swagger fields based on environment variables.
-This allows rewriting host name, root path, and other Swagger fields if the Func is deployed to a staging (or test) server.
+Funcatron supports aliasing Swagger fields and values in different environments such that a single Swagger definition can be run in staging and testing environments without change.
 Thus, there's one deployment unit (a Func bundle) that have well defined behaviors across test, staging, and production servers.

 ### Production